The integral closure of a primary ideal is not always primary: Conclusion

 \section{Conclusion}

 We give counterexamples of primary ideals whose integral closures are not primary.
 Some of our examples are valid for any characteristics; this fills the gap left by Huneke's example that works only in positive characteristics.
-We discover a wrong statement in the literature about Whitney equisingularity of a hypersurface (in Example~\ref{ex:original_whit}).
-The previous statement given by Brian{\c{c}}on and Speder that the hypersurface $V_1$ defined by $f(x,y,z,t) = x^6 + y^6 + x^4 z t + z^3=0$ is Whitney regular along its singular locus $V_2= \{(0,0,0,t)\}$ is not correct.
-We show that $V_1$ is not Whitney regular along its singular locus at the three points of $V_3= \{(0,0,0,t)\mid 4t^3+27=0 \}$.
-Moreover, we also show that the stratification of isosingular sets of $V_1$ is different from Whitney stratification, the pair $(V_1 \setminus V_2, V_2)$ satisfies Whitney's conditions at the origin $V_o = \{(0,0,0,0) \}$, while the origin $V_o$ is an isosingular point.
-On the other hand, all three points in $V_3$ appeared in Whitney stratification of $V_1$ are not isosingular points.
-It is interesting to notice that the hypersurface is not Zariski equisingular along its singular locus at $V_o$ and $V_3$.
+Another counterexample is the Jacobian ideal $J$ of $f(x,y,z,t) = x^6 + y^6 + x^4 z t + z^3$.
+The hypersurface $V_1$ defined by $f=0$ is given by Brian{\c{c}}on and Speder to show that Whitney equisingularity does not imply Zariski equisingularity for the set germs at the origin.
+Let $V_2= \{(0,0,0,t)\}$ be the singular locus of $V_1$, $\bar{J}$ be the integral closure of $J$, and $V_3= \{(0,0,0,t)\mid 4t^3+27=0 \}$ be the variety of the embedded prime of $\bar{J}$.
+It turns out that the variety $V_3$ contains exactly all the points where the pair $(V_1\setminus V_2, V_2)$ fails Whitney's conditions.
+Moreover, we show that the stratification defined by isosingular sets is different from Whitney stratification.
+In particular, the pair $(V_1 \setminus V_2, V_2)$ satisfies Whitney's conditions at the origin $V_0 = \{(0,0,0,0) \}$, while $V_0$ is an isosingular point.
+On the other hand, all three points in $V_3$ are not isosingular points.
+It is interesting to notice that the hypersurface is not Zariski equisingular along its singular locus at both $V_0$ and $V_3$.